The legalization of same-sex marriage (SSM) --

 An earlier practice of enclosing the word marriage in quotation marks, as in referring to a same-sex "marriage" appears to be fading from use.

-The term "gay marriage" is rapidly fading in favor of "same-sex marriage."
+The term "gay marriage" is fading in favor of "same-sex marriage."

 The latter is a more inclusive term.
-Most same-sex marriages are composed of two women and two men.
+Most same-sex marriages are composed of two women or two men.
 However, some include one or two bisexuals.

 - Constitutional dispute: The conflict over marriage equality has exposed a difference in beliefs concerning the basic nature of the U.S. federal and state governments: